Cycling Norway – All you need to know to plan a bike trip to North Cape

 Traffic on Norwegian Roads

-Due to the lack of proper highways in the country, motorized traffic might be medium-heavy to heavy in major roads during peak seasons.
+Due to the lack of proper highways in the country, motorized traffic might be medium-heavy to heavy on major roads during peak seasons.
 Road 7, for example, is the main connection between Oslo and Bergen and was a pretty nightmarish ride during national holidays in July.

-The same goes for E10 through Lofoten Islands.
+The same goes for E10 through the Lofoten Islands.
 Roads marked with E (European) are generally busier, although less so in the northern regions.

 Cycling paths

 Considering how “advanced” and “green” Norway is considered (and loves to consider itself), there are surprisingly few long-distance cycling paths, if none at all.
-Besides the Rallarvagen, the only proper cycling path we saw is the one connecting the Oslo airport with the city center, a 56km dedicated path leading into the heart of the Norwegian capital.
+Besides the Rallarvagen, the only proper cycling path we saw was the one connecting the Oslo airport with the city center, a 56km dedicated path leading into the heart of the Norwegian capital.

 The Eurovelo 1 route, going along the Atlantic coast of Europe, has a Norwegian section connecting Bergen to Nordkapp.
 This is anyway 99% on motorways, sometimes on medium-heavy traffic roads, and poorly signposted.